simeononsecurity/simeononsecurity.ch/content/articles/the-ground-connection_-protecting-your-electronics-from-static-damage/index.en.md

 * In a retail store, a customer accidentally caused static damage to a display monitor by touching it without proper grounding.
 The monitor had to be replaced, resulting in additional expenses for the store.

 * An electronics repair technician unknowingly caused static damage to a laptop while replacing a component.
-The damage was not immediately apparent, but the laptop failed to function properly after a few days, requiring further repairs.
+The damage wasn't immediately apparent, but the laptop failed to function properly after a few days, requiring further repairs.

 These examples highlight the importance of taking precautions to prevent static damage to electronics.
 By implementing proper grounding techniques and following best practices for handling and storing electronics, the risk of static damage can be significantly reduced.